CtrlK

 Distinctiveness Conflict Risk

-The combination of secrets management + CI/CD pipelines + specific tools (Vault, AWS Secrets Manager) creates a clear niche that is unlikely to conflict with general CI/CD skills or general security skills.
-The triggers are distinct enough to avoid false matches.
+The combination of secrets management + CI/CD pipelines + specific tools (Vault, AWS Secrets Manager) creates a clear niche that is unlikely to conflict with general CI/CD skills, general security skills, or general cloud infrastructure skills.

 3 / 3